Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 CICIDS2017 :- A widely-used dataset for evaluating intrusion detection models.
 It contains realistic network traffic, including benign and attack scenarios (e.g., DDoS, PortScan, Botnet, Infiltration, etc.)

 4)Preprocessing Steps:
-1.Null value removal
+1.Null value removal :-  Converts categorical string labels into numerical values so they can be used in model.
-2.Label encoding for categorical features
+2.Label encoding for categorical features :- Scales feature values to a standard range (0 to 1), improving model convergence and performance.
-3.Feature scaling (MinMaxScaler)
+3.Feature scaling (MinMaxScaler) :- Scales feature values to a standard range (0 to 1), improving model convergence and performance.
-4.One-hot encoding for multiclass labels
+4.One-hot encoding for multiclass labels :- Converts multiclass labels into a binary matrix (one column per class), necessary for neural networks.

 5)Model Architecture
 The MTH-IDS architecture consists of three hierarchical layers:

 Layer 1: Anomaly Detection (Binary Classification) Goal : Differentiate between benign and malicious traffic.
+T Explanation :-  The Label column is transformed into binary classes: 'BENIGN' vs. 'ATTACK'.
+All non-benign entries are grouped as 'ATTACK'.
 Models :Random Forest Classifier and Gradient Boosting Classifier
 Output: Flags suspicious entries to be further processed.

 Layer 2: Attack Family Classification (Multi-Class)
 Goal: Classify detected malicious traffic into broad categories (e.g., DDoS, Web attacks).
+Explanation :- This layer deals with multiple attack categories (e.g., DoS Hulk, DDoS, PortScan, etc.).
+A new subset of the data is created excluding benign traffic.
+Labels are retained as-is to train a classifier on attack types.
 Model : XGBoost Classifier
 Output: Filters and forwards samples for fine-grained analysis.

 Layer 3: Fine-Grained Attack Identification (Multiclass Deep Learning)
 Goal: Identify specific attack types within families.
+Explanation :- Layer 3 uses a Deep Learning model (MLP) to classify attack types at a granular level.
+Labels are one-hot encoded using to_categorical().
+Features are scaled.
+Output with softmax for multi-class classification
 Model: Multi-Layer Perceptron (MLP) using TensorFlow/Keras
 Architecture:
 1.Input: Preprocessed features